Before you can start using your new Apple HomePod, you'll need to set it up using an iPhone or iPad that's synced to an iCloud account.

 Once you've unboxed the HomePod, place it on a stable flat surface that's about waist-height and close to a power outlet.
 Don't worry too much about where you put it in the room, as HomePod will dynamically adjust its audio output by analyzing the environmental acoustics.
 Now plug in the speaker unit using the supplied power cable and follow the instructions below.

 Initial HomePod Setup Using an iPhone or iPad

 You're now ready to begin the account-linking setup procedure for your new HomePod.
-The speaker uses Apple's proprietary W1 chip to communicate with other Apple devices, so if you've ever connected a pair of wireless AirPods to an iPhone or iPad then you're already in familiar territory.
+The speaker will communicate wirelessly with other Apple devices, so if you've ever connected a pair of wireless AirPods to an iPhone or iPad then you're already in familiar territory.
 Here are all the steps you need to follow to set up HomePod.